japila-books/spark-sql-internals/docs/spark-sql-BaseSessionStateBuilder.md

 `BaseSessionStateBuilder` is the <<contract, abstraction>> of <<implementations, builders>> that can <<newBuilder, produce a new BaseSessionStateBuilder>> to <<createClone, create a SessionState>>.

-NOTE: `BaseSessionStateBuilder` and link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property allow for Hive and non-Hive Spark deployments.
+NOTE: `BaseSessionStateBuilder` and spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] configuration property allow for Hive and non-Hive Spark deployments.

 [[contract]]
 .BaseSessionStateBuilder Contract (Abstract Methods Only)